ice-csic-astroexotic/ML-Poppyns/docs/basics/testing.md

 # Testing

-To run all the test available in this repo at once, navigate to the software repository and run
+To run all the test available in this repo at once, navigate to the main level of the software repository and run
 ```commandline
 pytest
 ```
-which will also output a report including coverage.
+This will output an overview of all tests and include a coverage report.